Last Updated: 10/12/20 | October 12th, 2020

 You might be surprised by what already exists in your personal network.
 Put up a Facebook post to see if your friends know anyone in new places you’re traveling to.
 Even if your friends aren’t the type to travel, you might be surprised by who knows whom and where.

 There are new apps as well, like Tourlina, that are designed to connect solo female travelers, but I have not personally tried it, so I cannot comment on how good it is (or isn’t).

 Solo Female Travel Question #6: How do you deal with loneliness?

 Loneliness gets to me about as often as it used to get to me before I started traveling.

 I think it comes down to remembering that life is still life and there are up days and there are down days.
 It can’t all just be perfect all the time, and traveling won’t change the nature of being alive.
-It’s a great chance to get to love time spent with yourself, and that’s a benefit of solo traveling at times.
+It’s a great chance to get to love the time spent with yourself, and that’s a benefit of solo traveling at times.

 Solo Female Travel Question #7: Have you found it difficult to talk to locals?